withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Tracking your progress

-At the end of each section, there is a checklist for moving on so you can be sure you are familiar with the knowledge and skills covered on each page.
+At the end of each section, there is a checklist for moving on so you can be reminded of the knowledge and skills covered on each page.
 If you choose to complete these checklists, your progress will be visible in the tutorial navigation sidebar.
-(This is only set in your browser's local storage, and is not available elswhere.
+(This is only set in your browser's local storage, and is not available elsewhere.
 No data is sent to, nor stored by Astro.)

 ### Checklist for moving on